hrkloeck/RFIWIPER/README.md

 original and smoothed spectrum  (--FG_SMOOTH_THRESHOLDING_SIGMA=)** This works on the time averaged spectrum and decreasing number of kernel sizes.
-Similar the do_smooth_sigma, but the interpolation of the maked array an the kernels in fixed.
+Similar the do_smooth_sigma, but the interpolation of the masked array an the kernels are fixed.

 ```
 python SKAMPI_RFI_WIPER.py --DATA_FILE=EDD_2023-08-07T15_07_54.890197UTC_tnEks.hdf5 --USE_SCAN="['000']" --USE_DATA="['P0']" --FG_SMOOTH_THRESHOLDING_SIGMA=10 --PLOT_SPEC